josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦁_Armoury_Quick_Tour/🦑_why_craken_is_necessary.md

 In other words:
 **the old doctrines cannot see the web.**
 They only see the strands directly in front of them.

-CRAKEN is necessary because **the obsolete frameworks currently in use are so linear, siloed, and mechanistic** that they repeatedly make predictable mistakes—mistakes that could escalate into actual geopolitical catastrophe.
+C.R.A.K.E.N. is necessary because **the obsolete frameworks currently in use are so linear, siloed, and mechanistic** that they repeatedly make predictable mistakes—mistakes that could escalate into actual geopolitical catastrophe.

 This node identifies:

-1. Why CRAKEN is needed
+1. Why C.R.A.K.E.N. is needed
-2. Which doctrines CRAKEN has “wrapped its tentacles around”
+2. Which doctrines C.R.A.K.E.N. has “wrapped its tentacles around”
 3. Which foreign frameworks it quietly digests
-4. Which related systems (the “cephalopod family”) support or mirror CRAKEN logic
+4. Which related systems (the “cephalopod family”) support or mirror C.R.A.K.E.N. logic

 ---

-# 🟥 Why CRAKEN Is Necessary
+# 🟥 Why C.R.A.K.E.N.
+Is Necessary

 ## 1. Modern conflict is ecological, not linear
 Legacy doctrines treat conflict as: